plannigan/columbo/docs/usage-guide/command-line.md

 | User Email | user-email |

 !!! warning
-    As a result of the transformation process, it is possible to have a sequence of question with unique `name`s for the `Answers` dictionary, but cause a collision when creating command line arguments.
+    As a result of the transformation process, it is possible to have a sequence of questions with unique `name`s for the `Answers` dictionary, but cause a collision when creating command line arguments.

 For `BasicQuestion` & `Choice`, the result will be preceded with two dashes (ex: `--user` or `--user-email`).